vinayakmishra4/Stock-Image-Scraper-/README.md

 **The scraper will automatically:**

 1. Open a Chrome browser window.
-2. Scroll to the bottom of the page dynamically until all images load.
-3. Parse the HTML and extract the metadata.
+2. Scrape the DOM to extract image metadata (Tags, Likes, Comments, URLs).
-4. Generate a `.csv` file in your directory containing all the results.
+3. Generate a `stock_images_data.xlsx` file in your directory.
+4. Download all images into a local folder.
+5. Update the Excel file with the local file paths of the downloaded images.

 ---

 ## 📊 Output Format

-The generated `output.csv` dataset contains the following structured fields:
+The generated `stock_images_data.xlsx` dataset contains the following structured fields:

 | Field | Description |
 | --- | --- |